Want to know a secret about the Everest Base Camp trek?

 I lie in my sleeping bag and consider not getting up until the sun decides to come around.
 I mean, really, do I have to get up and see the sunrise?
 The answer is yes, I probably should.

-Last night I slept in my synthetic base layer (which has not been taken off since five days ago), and donned my wool base layer (from SmartWool) for the first time this trip; not because I was cold, but because I knew that I would be overcome by laziness in the morning (accurate prediction).
+Last night I slept in my synthetic base layer (which has not been taken off since five days ago), and donned my wool base layer for the first time this trip; not because I was cold, but because I knew that I would be overcome by laziness in the morning (accurate prediction).

 I pull on my pants, jacket, beanie, and gloves before finally summoning the will to stand up and pack my bag.